satish085/Mass-Mail-Dispatcher/Readme.txt

  ⫸ The project has undergone unit testing and integration testing to ensure that it meets all the requirements set out in the initial proposal.

 ---------------------------------------------------------------------------------------------
-Project By - " H R U D A Y _ V I S H A L _ B A N D A  "
+Project By - " Vennapu_Satish "

 @ E X P O S Y S _ D A T A _ L A B S